Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 Sous vide is a French cooking method, meaning “under vacuum”.
 It involves sealing food in an air-tight container and cooking it in water at a precise temperature.
 You may see steak sous vide in an air-tight plastic bag using a special sous vide cooker, for example.

 Sous vide cooking allows food to cook evenly, for a perfect texture throughout.
-That’s what makes these sous vide egg bites so creamy and delicious!
+That’s what makes this recipe so creamy and delicious!

 You don’t need a sous vide cooker to make these egg white bites.
 All you need is your Instant Pot or oven, and you can get that same, creamy texture.
 It’s quick and easy, with excellent results!